AElfProject/AElf/docs/tutorials/developing-smart-contracts/setup.md

 The hello world contract and its tests are split between the following folders:
 - **contract**: this folder contains the csharp projects (.csproj) along with the contract implementation (.cs files).
 - **protobuf**: contains the .proto definition of the contract.
-- **test**: contains the test project and files.
+- **test**: contains the test project and files (basic xUnit test project).

-You can use this layout as a template for your future smart contracts, before you do we recommend you follow through all the articles of this series.
+You can use this layout as a template for your future smart contracts.
+Before you do we recommend you follow through all the articles of this series.

+{% hint style="info" %}
+You will also notice the **src** folder.
+This folder contains the Boilerplate's modules and the executable for the node.
+{% endhint %}

 ## Next

 You've just seen a short introduction on how to run a smart contract that is already included in Boilerplate.
 The next article will give you more complete smart contract and extra content on how to organize your code and tests files.

+{% hint style="warning" %}
+All production contracts (contracts destined to be deployed to a live chain) must go through a complete review process by the contract author and undergo proper testing.
+It is the authors responsibility to check the validity and security of his contract.
+The author should not simply copy the contracts contained in Boilerplate, it's the authors responsibility to ensure the security and correctness of his contracts.
+{% endhint %}